edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 These features have been implemented (with some minor changes to be done) for consideration here:  https://github.com/edgexfoundry/go-mod-bootstrap/compare/master...lenny-intel:SelfSeed2

 The implementation for self-seeding services and environmental overrides is already implemented (for Fuji) per this document in the application services and device services (and instituted in the SDKs of each).

+## Backward compatibility
+Several aspects of this ADR contain backward compatibility issues for the device service and application service SDKs.
+Therefore, for the upcoming minor release, the following guidelines and expections are added to provide for backward compatibility.

+- --registry=<url> for Device SDK

+If used with URL , assume previous version and use URL for --configProvider option and default to http as DS SDK does today.
+Also use URL for registry connection.

+- --registry (no ‘=’) and w/o --configProvider for both SDKs

+Assume for this release that one would never use registry w/o config provider.
+Use registry configuration from file for config provider as is done in Fuji.

+- Env Var: edgex_registry=<url> for all services (currently has been removed)

+Add it back and use value as if it was edgex_configuration_provider and enable use of registry with same settings in URL.
+Default to http as it is in Fuji.

 ## Consequences